IgniteUI/indigo-design-docfx/en/components/grid-column-resizing.md

 # Grid Column Resizing

-Use the Grid Column Resizing to indicate that the columns of the Grid are resizable and allow the user to grab their header-right border as a handle allowing them to adjust their width.
+Use the Grid Column Resizing to indicate that the columns of the Grid are resizable and allow the user to grab their header's right border as a handle to adjust their width.
 The Grid Column Resizing is visually identical to the [Ignite UI for Angular Grid Column Resizing Feature](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/column_resizing.html)

 ## Grid Column Resizing Demo